A Study of SHP655 (rADAMTS13) in Sickle Cell Disease (RAISE)

 • Known life-threatening hypersensitivity reaction, including anaphylaxis, to the parent molecule ADAMTS-13, hamster protein, or other constituents of SHP655.

 • The participant has a positive test result for hepatitis B surface antigen, or hepatitis C antibody, or human immunodeficiency virus (HIV) antigen/antibody, at the Screening Visit.
-However, a subject with a hepatitis C antibody and a negative hepatitis C virus ribonucleic acid (RNA) polymerase chain reaction test is not excluded.
+However, a participant with a hepatitis C antibody and a negative hepatitis C virus ribonucleic acid (RNA) polymerase chain reaction test is not excluded.

 Study Plan